Grade 3: The Idea Finder

 Spot the Main Idea and Understand Passages

-Help your child discover the big idea behind every story or passage and build deeper understanding.
+Help your child discover the big idea behind every passage and build deeper understanding.

 - Read Again for Clarity: The first time you read it, you get the main idea; the second time, you get the deeper meaning.
-Reading hard lines again makes them easier to understand.
+Re-reading difficult sentences helps you understand them better.

 - Find New Words: Check the meaning of a word if it seems confusing.
 You can learn new words quickly and get a better understanding of the passage by using a dictionary.